-Third-round pick by the Raiders in the 2018 NFL Draft...Career totals include 21 games played with 10 starts, totaling 31 tackles (21), one sack and one blocked PAT on special teams.
+DE99Arden Key6-52402nd seasonThird-round pick by the Raiders in the 2018 NFL Draft...Has appeared in all three contests this season and recorded one tackle...
+Career totals include 20 games played with 10 starts, totaling 32 tackles (21), one sack and one blocked PAT on special teams.

-DE 91 Benson Mayowa 6-3 265 7th season

-Veteran defensive lineman enters his second stint with the Raiders, having previously spent two seasons with the club from 2014-15...Became the first Raiders player since sacks became an official statistic in 1982 to record at least one sack and one forced fumble in each of his first two games of the season...Is just the third Raider since 2000 to record at least 4.5 sacks through the first five games of the season...Has played in 76 career games and made 15 starts, totaling 17.5 sacks.
+DE 91 Benson Mayowa 6-3 265 7th season Veteran defensive lineman enters his second stint with the Raiders, having previously spent two seasons with the club from 2014-15...Became the first Raiders player since sacks became an official statistic in 1982 to record at least one sack and one forced fumble in each of his first two games of the season...Has played in 75 career games and made 15 starts, totaling 16.5 sacks.